RevaMp3D: Architecting the Processor Core and Cache Hierarchy for Systems with Monolithically-Integrated Logic and Memory: Motivational Analysis

 \subsection{Our Goal}

-Given the opportunities provided by M3D to drastically shift the performance and energy bottlenecks, it is important to understand the implications of this new technology on architectural designs which have been conventionally specialized to tackle the memory bottleneck. \textbf{Our goal} is to redesign the core and cache hierarchy given the new trade-offs of M3D technology.
-While in this work, we focus on architecting M3D systems, we argue that if future TSV-based systems (3D/2.5D) achieve the same bandwidth and latency as current M3D devices, our architecture insights can also be applied to such systems.
+Given the opportunities provided by M3D to drastically shift the performance and energy bottlenecks, it is important to understand the implications of this new technology on \omf{processor core and cache hierarchy} designs that have been conventionally specialized to tackle main memory bottlenecks. \textbf{Our goal} in this work is to design the core and cache\revtaco{s}, given the new trade-offs of M3D.
+While we focus on architecting M3Dsystems in this work, we argue that if \taco{other integration technologies (e.g., TSV or hybrid bonding) in the future achieve the same properties (e.g., pitch sizes) as current M3D technologies}, our architectural insights can also be applied to systems \taco{with such integration technologies}.